c-dongon/portfolio/README.md

 ## Features
 - Contact information
+- List of technical skills
+- Relevant experience
 - Display of projects with respective links
-- List of technical skills
 - Responsive design for mobile and desktop